dseguy/phptips/phperrorindex.rst

     * :ref:`casting-an-enum-case`
 * Object of class stdClass could not be converted to string
     * :ref:`reusing-decimals-for-bananas`
+* Only basic entities substitution is supported for multi-byte encodings other than UTF-8; functionality is equivalent to htmlspecialchars
+    * :ref:`when-htmlemtities()-is-failing`
 * Recursion detected
     * :ref:`compact()-is-recursive`
 * Returning bool from comparison function is deprecated, return an integer less than, equal to, or greater than zero